swiftlang/swift/docs/proposals/InoutCOWOptimization.rst

   /// Backing store for a copy-on-write Array type. class ArrayBuffer<T> {
     /// The number of inout references to this backing store.
 Includes a count
-    /// for the originating non-@inout value.
+    /// for the originating non-inout value.
     var inoutRefcount: Word = 1

     func _getStrongReferenceCount() -> Word {